ACTIVE CASES

 US Court of Appeals for the 9th Circuit

-Alter v McConnell - issue : “Oath of Office”
+Alter v McConnell - issue : “Oath of Office”, regarding his efforts to sidestep the issue of conviction in trump impeachment concerning j6

 status : Awaiting decision since March 2024

-Alter v Alito Thomas Roberts Kavenaugh Gorsuch Barrett - issue: “Good Behavior” - suspend from the bench
+Alter v Alito Thomas Roberts Kavenaugh Gorsuch Barrett - issue: “Good Behavior”- remedy sought - suspend from the bench

 status: awaiting decision since April 2024